T. Hee: Career

-Hee worked at Leon Schlesinger Productions from 1935–36 as a character designer.
+Hee started his career at the Hal Roach Studios at Metro-Goldwyn-Mayer drawing caricatures of studio staff and stars for the publicity department.
+He worked for Leon Schlesinger at Warner Bros.
+Cartoons from 1936 to 1938 as a character designer.
 He designed many of the celebrity caricatures used in The CooCoo Nut Grove (1936) and The Woods Are Full of Cuckoos (1937).
 A 1936 Christmas card that he drew, featuring caricatures of the Schlesinger animators, was used to design the gremlins in the 1944 animated short Russian Rhapsody.